arzwa/MultilocusIsland/docs/draft-hapdip2.md

 accounting for both LD and genetic drift.
-The scenario we envisage is the following: at some point in time, the island is colonized by individuals from the mainland and rapid adaptation to the local conditions from the standing genetic variation (by driving all $L$ locally beneficial alleles to high frequencies on the island) ensues.
+The scenario we envisage is the following: at some point in time, the island is colonized by individuals from the mainland and rapid adaptation to the local conditions from the standing genetic variation ensues (by driving $L$ locally beneficial alleles to high frequencies on the island).
 After this initial idealized phase of directional selection on standing variation, we assume a situation of secondary contact, where migration at rate
 $m$ introduces mainland genotypes, and the island evolves to an equilibrium